Amado-Melguizo/ProyectDashboard/README.md

 - (If not) Run in terminal `npm run build:tailwind` (each time you add a new class, a class that does not exist in `src/assets/styles/tailwind.css`, you will need to run this command)
 - (If not) Run in terminal `npm run build:fontawesome`
 - (If not) Run in terminal `npm run dev`
-- Navigate to https://localhost:[the number of the localhost selected from your VSCode]
+- Navigate to https://localhost: [the number of the localhost selected from your VSCode]

 ## Pages